Workers’ Compensation Lawyer in Edgewater Park, NJ

 Did you know that insurance companies only turn a profit when they delay or outright deny workers’ compensation claims?
 This unscrupulous conflict of interest inspired Stan Gregory to fight on behalf of workers all over New Jersey.

-If you need the services of an experienced workers’ compensation attorney, call the office of Stan Gregory today at 609-281-5100.
+If you need the services of an experienced workers’ compensation attorney in New Jersey, call the office of Stan Gregory today at 609-281-5100.
 Consultations are free, and he only accepts cases based on contingency, so you never have to pay upfront costs.

 How a Workers’ Comp Attorney Fights for You

 Workers’ comp attorneys help injured workers through the tedious process of filing an incident report, gathering medical evidence, and representing their interests in negotiations and hearings.
 Essentially, they help take on the burden of dealing with the insurance companies and ensure your claim has the best shot at being successful.

 What to Do When You’re Injured On the Job

 If you suffer an injury on the job, there are three steps you need to take to ensure that your workers’ comp claim is successful.

 - File a Report at Work